wacncontent/CustomizeTool/output/articles/hdinsight/hdinsight-administer-use-management-portal.md

 Before you begin this article, you must have the following:

 - **An Azure subscription**.
 See [Get Azure trial](/pricing/1rmb-trial/).
 - **Azure Storage account** - An HDInsight cluster uses an Azure Blob storage container as the default file system.
-For more information about how Azure Blob storage provides a seamless experience with HDInsight clusters, see [Use Azure Blob Storage with HDInsight](/documentation/articles/hdinsight-use-blob-storage).
+For more information about how Azure Blob storage provides a seamless experience with HDInsight clusters, see [Use Azure Blob Storage with HDInsight](/documentation/articles/hdinsight-hadoop-use-blob-storage).
 For details on creating an Azure Storage account, see [How to Create a Storage Account](/documentation/articles/storage-create-storage-account).

-##Open the Preview portal
+##Open the Portal

 1. Sign in to [https://manage.windowsazure.cn](https://manage.windowsazure.cn).
 2. After you open the portal, you can: